 - 10 – meaning that the tool is suited to engaging with someone who is now making a decision to follow Jesus.

 If you choose a low-range number (0-3), you’ll find tools that should be appropriate for all those at the early stage of their faith journey.
-The focus will be more on building relationships and helping people to start consider some of the questions posed by Jesus Christ.
+The focus will be more on building relationships and helping people to start considering some of the questions posed by Jesus Christ.

-A high-range number (8-10) will bring up results for tools suitable for those who are close to making a commitment to follow Jesus.
+A high-range number (8-10) will bring up tools suitable for those who are close to making a commitment to follow Jesus.
 It is likely that these tools may involve an opportunity for someone to make a commitment of faith in Jesus.